ia-toki/apio-2020-web/opening.md

 key: opening
 ---

-The Opening Ceremony is held on Youtube on **Friday, 14 August 2020 19:00 (UTC+7)**.
+The opening ceremony was held virtually on YouTube on **Friday, 14 August 2020 19:00 (UTC+7)**.

-The link to the Opening Ceremony will be updated soon.
+The link to the opening ceremony will be updated soon.